Posts tagged Batch 4

 The Future of Homebuilding is Here

-The Future of Homebuilding is here - And it’s Powered by 100% Clean Energy
+The Future of Homebuilding Is Here - And It’s Powered by 100% Clean Energy

 An alarm was sounded again last week by young people around the world demanding action and change towards addressing our climate crisis.
 “Systems change not climate change,” marchers’ signs read – a call for not just individuals, but for governments and businesses to shift behaviors and policies.
 Although the streets have since been emptied of climate strikers, Green Canopy is still marching alongside many who are actively doing the hard work to bring about a new paradigm and new behaviors towards systems change.